AririKaToku/Training_examples/spam_filter/README.md

 This problem is proposed for solution in chapter 3 of the book "Hands-On Machine Learning with Scikit-Learn and TensorFlow" Aurelien Geron.
-Data taken from https://spamassassin.apache.org/old/PUiccorpus/
+Data taken from https://spamassassin.apache.org/old/PUiccorpus/, splitted and converted to numpy compressed npz archive